List Of Severe Headache After Hair Coloring

 Severe Headache After Wisdom Tooth Extraction HeadacheSource: headachechart.blogspot.com

+There are some people whose migraine can get triggered simply because of the scent that the hair dye.
+Allergy if you have an allergy or sensitivity to a particular ingredient in the hair color, it can cause your scalp to itch.
 Web symptoms can appear up to 48 hours or longer after the dye is rinsed out, and the itch can linger and may cause cracked skin and red patches on your scalp and along the hairline.
-Web causes of headache after hair dye allergic reaction.
-Web one reason hair dye may cause headaches is due to the chemicals it contains.

 More articles